pavethran/data-science-portfolio/week-01-stackoverflow/README.md

 ## 7. What I would do next

 - Cross-reference `DevType` so the salary chart can split into Data Scientist, Web Developer, ML Engineer, etc. — currently it lumps all developer roles together.
-- Add `EdLevel` as a colour dimension on the salary chart to see whether a Master’s premium really exists.
+- Add `EdLevel` as a colour dimension on the salary chart to see whether a Master's premium really exists.
 - Compare 2025 vs 2024 vs 2023 surveys to see the actual hybrid trend over time, not a single snapshot.

 ## 8. Files in this folder

 - `README.md` — this writeup
-- `dashboard.png` — dashboard screenshot
+- `Indian Developers 2025 — Stack Overflow Survey.png` — dashboard screenshot
 - `Week 1 – Indian Developer Compensation 2025.twb` — Tableau workbook (open in Tableau Public Desktop to inspect)
-- `week01_linkedin_post.md` — the LinkedIn post I wrote based on this analysis

 ## 9. Credits and contact